qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/expressions.rst

 Expressions with features
 --------------------------

-The following example will evaluate the given expression against a feature.
-A :class:`QgsExpressionContext <qgis.core.QgsExpressionContext>`
-object has to be created and passed, to allow the expression to access the feature field values.
+To evaluate an expression against a feature a :class:`QgsExpressionContext <qgis.core.QgsExpressionContext>` object has to be created and passed to the evaluate function, to allow the expression to access the feature's field values.

-"Column" is the name of the field in the layer.
+The following example shows how to create a feature with a field called "Column" and how to add this feature to the expression context.

 .. testcode::